Thanks for dropping by and reading my Tap2Earn Review.

 To learn how I did it, I'm going to give you a free step by step beginner's guide to making money online and you can get it by clicking HERE.

 Is Tap2Earn a Scam?

 According to my initial investigation, Tap2Earn could be a scam.
+It looked like other scams I've run into before, like the recent rewards site WiredBucks or Cash and Go.
 But I wanted to be sure, so I dug even deeper.

 Well, I found out that the two lovely ladies on the Customer Support team (their Affiliate Managers) are both t-shirt models.
 I’m not really sure if they’re actively working as models as they only seem to have one type of picture (but with different t-shirts on).

 Notice their posing and background.
 It’s all the same.

 I also checked out Tap2Earn’s Instagram and Twitter accounts.
 Don’t be surprised if they have a lot of followers – they’re offering $25 signup fee and $10 referral fee, how can people resist not following them?

 What seems to be off here is that they only have 31 Instagram posts and 32 Tweets.

 On it's own, you wouldn't think much of it.
 But we're talking about the #1 Influencer here.
 I don't think so…

 So in my opinion, yes… Tap2Earn is a scam.
 There are far too many red flags to ignore.